camit001/Python-In-30-Days/02_Day_Variables_builtin_functions/02_variables_builtin_functions.md

 3. Declare a first name variable and assign a value to it
 4. Declare a last name variable and assign a value to it
 5. Declare a full name variable and assign a value to it
-6. Declare a country variable and assign a value to it
+6. Declare a country variable and assign the value 'India' to it
-7. Declare a city variable and assign a value to it
+7. Declare a city variable and assign the value 'Mumbai' to it
 8. Declare an age variable and assign a value to it
 9. Declare a year variable and assign a value to it
 10. Declare a variable is_married and assign a value to it